kvarnctl is a binary available for UNIX systems. It commnicates with your

 Clears caches.
 Methods available are

-responses, and two which clear a specific resource,
+optionally take a host to clear), and two which clear a specific resource,

 Waiting for Kvarn to turn off